- Describe different types of personality tests, including the Minnesota Multiphasic Personality Inventory and common projective tests

 For many decades, these traditional projective tests have been used in cross-cultural personality assessments.
 However, it was found that test bias limited their usefulness (Hoy-Watkins & Jenkins-Moore, 2008).
 It is difficult to assess the personalities and lifestyles of members of widely divergent ethnic/cultural groups using personality instruments based on data from a single culture or race (Hoy-Watkins & Jenkins-Moore, 2008).
 For example, when the TAT was used with African-American test takers, the result was often shorter story length and low levels of cultural identification (Duzant, 2005).
 Therefore, it was vital to develop other personality assessments that explored factors such as race, language, and level of acculturation (Hoy-Watkins & Jenkins-Moore, 2008).
 To address this need, Robert Williams developed the first culturally specific projective test designed to reflect the everyday life experiences of African Americans (Hoy-Watkins & Jenkins-Moore, 2008).
 The updated version of the instrument is the Contemporized-Themes Concerning Blacks Test (C-TCB) (Williams, 1972).
 The C-TCB contains 20 color images that show scenes of African-American lifestyles.
 When the C-TCB was compared with the TAT for African Americans, it was found that use of the C-TCB led to increased story length, higher degrees of positive feelings, and stronger identification with the C-TCB (Hoy, 1997; Hoy-Watkins & Jenkins-Moore, 2008).

-The TEMAS Multicultural Thematic Apperception Test is another tool designed to be culturally relevant to minority groups, especially Hispanic youths.
-TEMAS—standing for “Tell Me a Story” but also a play on the Spanish word temas (themes)—uses images and storytelling cues that relate to minority culture (Constantino, 1982).
+The TEMAS Multicultural Thematic Apperception Test is another tool designed to be culturally relevant to marginalized groups, especially Hispanic youths.
+TEMAS—standing for “Tell Me a Story” but also a play on the Spanish word temas (themes)—uses images and storytelling cues that relate to their unique cultural experiences (Constantino, 1982).

 Watch this CrashCourse video to better understand how personality is measured: